The San Francisco Foundation

 Overview

 Founded in 1948, The San Francisco Foundation is one of the nation's largest community foundations with $1.9 billion in assets and annual grantmaking exceeding $180 million.
 Since 2016, the foundation has operated under a bold "Equity Agenda," making racial equity and economic inclusion in the Bay Area their "north star" for at least a 10-year period.
-Led by CEO Fred Blackwell since 2014, the foundation has intentionally prioritized race and socioeconomic status in grantmaking, with 82% of funded organizations having BIPOC Executive Directors and 71% being BIPOC-led organizations.
-The foundation maintains top-quartile 10-year annualized returns among endowments and foundations.
-In partnership with their donor community, they provide grants to approximately 3,000 nonprofit organizations annually, serving the five Bay Area counties of Alameda, Contra Costa, Marin, San Francisco, and San Mateo.
+Led by CEO Fred Blackwell since 2014, the foundation has intentionally prioritised race and socioeconomic status in grantmaking, with 82% of funded organisations having BIPOC Executive Directors and 71% being BIPOC-led organisations.
+The foundation maintains top-quartile 10-year annualised returns among endowments and foundations.
+In partnership with their donor community, they provide grants to approximately 3,000 nonprofit organisations annually, serving the five Bay Area counties of Alameda, Contra Costa, Marin, San Francisco, and San Mateo.
 The foundation has received a Four-Star rating from Charity Navigator with a perfect 100% score.

 Funding Priorities